saturnlighting/literature-review/README.md

 “Some bicyclists favor routes which are planted with street trees or installed with street lights” (Chen, Shen, and Childress 2018).

-Using self-reported commuting data, Lin Yang et al. (2017) found that individuals living in neighbourhoods with higher density of street light were more likely to active commuting.

-In a review of forty two quantitative studies that estimated association between neighbourhood built environment and active travel in older adults, Cerin et al. (2017) observed positive associations with availability of street lights.

 In a paper that estimated welfare change associated with improvements in urban bicycling facilities, Poorfakhraei and Rowangould (2015) found